MasterSkriptor/EXCSLA.UI.Blazor.Controls/README.md

 # Introduction
-Controls for webassembly and server blazor apps
+Controls for webassembly and server blazor apps.

 # Getting Started
 To use complete the following: